Lecturer of Writing

 Research Areas: travel narratives; gender, cultural and performance studies; Global South urbanism; cities as performance

-Piia Mustamäki is a scholar of travel narratives, theater and cultural and performance studies.
-She was awarded a Fulbright scholarship for graduate study in the US.
-Her dissertation developed a theory of masochism as an interpretive lens into the effects of unequally distributed social power.
-Her articles have been published in the Journal of Dramatic Theory and Criticism and Nordic Theater Studies.
+Piia Mustamäki is a scholar of travel narratives, cities as a site of performance, and gender, cultural and performance studies.
+She was awarded a Fulbright scholarship for graduate study in the US and earned a PhD from Rutgers University’s Department of Literature in English.
+Her articles have been published in Neohelicon, the Journal of Dramatic Theory and Criticism, and Nordic Theater Studies.

-Before joining NYU Abu Dhabi, Piia taught writing at NYU Shanghai and NYU’s Liberal Studies.
-She was a Visiting Assistant Professor of Modern and Contemporary Drama at Oberlin College and has taught numerous classes at Barnard College’s Theater Department, including World Theater; Drama, Theater, Theory; and American Drama in the 1990s and a class at Columbia University’s MFA program in theater.
+Before joining NYU Abu Dhabi, Piia taught writing at NYU Shanghai and in New York at NYU’s Liberal Studies.
+She was a Visiting Assistant Professor of Modern and Contemporary Drama at Oberlin College and has taught numerous classes at Barnard College’s Theater Department and a class at Columbia University’s MFA program in theater.

-Originally from Finland, Piia has lived in 6 other countries and is an avid traveler.
-Her travel writing has been published in Punctuate, Matador Network, and Culture-ist.
-Her NYU Abu Dhabi First-year Writing Seminars concentrate on travel narratives, theories of cultural encounters and urban centers as sites of gender and cultural performance.
+Originally from Finland, Piia has lived in 6 other countries and has traveled to more than 100.
+Her essays and travel writing have been published in, for example, Meridian: APWT Drunken Boat Anthology of New Writing, Literary Traveler, and Culture-ist.
+Her NYU Abu Dhabi First-year Writing Seminars concentrate on travel narratives, theories of cultural encounters, and urban centers as sites of gender and cultural performance, often through the lens of postcolonial theory.